morancathy/SEIR-project-1/README.md

 - provide a play-again option that resets entire game.
 - add/subtract water, food, sanity, and coconut levels at appropriate times.
 - include animations to help stimulate user experience.
-- manipulate modals, text bubbles and buttons.
+- manipulate modals, text bubbles and buttons, including timing.
 These items must be interacted with in order for game to continue.
 Results of such interactions will determine story's outcomes.
+- implemented Classes to define characters

+### Technologies Used
+JavaScript\
+CSS\
+HTML

 ## Instructions
 Spensor is stuck on the Island of Turbull.
 Similar to Naked and Afraid, spensor will wonder the island trying to survive for 21 days.